NoriginMedia/react-spatial-navigation/README.md

 ### `spatialNavigation` Service
 * New components are added in `addFocusable`and removed in `removeFocusable`
-* Main function to change focus is `setFocus`.
+* Main function to change focus in web environment is `setFocus`.
 First it decides next focus key (`getNextFocusKey`), then set focus to the new component (`setCurrentFocusedKey`), then the service updates all components that has focused child and finally updates layout (coordinates and dimensions) for all focusable component.
 * `getNextFocusKey` is used to determine the good candidate to focus when you call `setFocus`.
 This method will either return the target focus key for the component you are trying to focus, or go down by the focusable tree and select the best child component to focus.
 This function is recoursive and going down by the focusable tree.
 * `smartNavigate` is similar to the previous one, but is called in response to a key press event.
 It tries to focus the best sibling candidate in the direction of key press, or delegates this task to a focusable parent, that will do the same attempt for its sibling and so on.
+* In Native environment the only way to set focus is `stealFocus`.
+This service mostly works as a "sync" between native navigation system and JS to apply `focused` state and keep the tree structure of focusable components.
+All the layout and coordinates measurement features are disabled because native engine takes care of it.

 ## Contributing
 Please follow the [Contribution Guide](https://github.com/NoriginMedia/react-spatial-navigation/blob/master/CONTRIBUTING.md)

 # TODOs
-- [x] Get rid of `propagateFocus`, because it is used in 99% of the times when component has children
 - [ ] Unit tests
-- [x] Implement more advanced coordination calculation [algorithm](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_OS_for_TV/TV_remote_control_navigation#Algorithm_design).
 - [ ] Refactor with React Hooks instead of recompose.
-- [ ] Implement HOC for react-native tvOS and AndroidTV components.
+- [x] Native environment support
 - [ ] Add custom navigation logic per component.
 I.e. possibility to override default decision making algorithm and decide where to navigate next based on direction.
-- [x] Add "preferable focused component" feature for components with children.
-By default it's first element, but it is useful to customize this behaviour.
 - [ ] Implement mouse support.
 On some TV devices (or in the Browser) it is possible to use mouse-like input, e.g. magic remote in LG TVs.
 This system should support switching between "key" and "pointer" modes and apply "focused" state accordingly.

 ---